techishthoughts-org/gitshift/docs/MIGRATION_GUIDE.md

 ---

-**Welcome to GitPersona v2.0!** - Your Git identity management just got 87% faster and infinitely more secure.
+**Welcome to gitshift v2.0!** - Your Git identity management just got 87% faster and infinitely more secure.